"We Demand Justice!": Towards Social Context Grounding of Political Texts: Social Context Grounding Tasks

 \subsection{Vague Text Disambiguation Task}

-The task of \textit{Vague Text Disambiguation} evaluates the model's ability to identify a plausible explanation of an ambiguous quote given the event context and author affiliation.
-The rationale behind this task is that ``\textit{ambiguous language could be assigned grounded meaning when we know who is saying it and in which context}''.
-For instance ``\textit{protecting our children from mass shootings}'' could easily be disambiguated as either ``\textit{ban guns}'' or ``\textit{arm teachers}'' when we know the stance of the politician on the issue of `\textit{gun rights}'.
+The task of \textit{Vague Text Disambiguation} is designed to capture pragmatic interpretation at a finer-grained level.
+It can be viewed as a variant of the well known paraphrase task, adapted for the social context settings.
+The model is evaluated on its ability to identify plausible interpretations (i.e., a sentence explicitly describing the author's intent) of an ambiguous quote given the event context and author's affiliation.
+E.g., ``\textit{protect our children from mass shootings}'' could easily be disambiguated as either ``\textit{ban guns}'' or ``\textit{arm teachers}'' when the author's stance on the issue of `\textit{gun rights}' is known.

-We collect ambiguous quote candidates that have opposing interpretations in the context of the given event.
-We use AMT workers to obtain initial explanations for the quotes.
-We validate and filter the data using expert annotation.
-We use the validated data as in-context examples for large language models to generate more candidates.
-Human annotators filter good generations while also analyzing the performance of LLMs on this task.
-These data points are further added to the dataset.
+Our data collection effort is designed to capture different aspects of social context grounding and facilitate detailed error analysis.
+Defined as a binary classification task over tuples { \textlangle \texttt{Party, Event, Vague text, Explicit text}\textrangle}, we create negative examples by flipping tuple elements values of positive examples.
+This allows us to evaluate whether models can capture event relevance, political stance, or constrain the interpretation based on the vague text.
+For example, in the context of Event \#1 in \cref{fig:intro_example}, we can test if models simply capture the correlation between Democrats and negative stance towards guns access by replacing the vague text to \textit{``let your voice be heard''}, which would make the interpretation in \cref{fig:intro_example} implausible despite being consistent with that stance, while other consistent interpretations would be plausible (e.g., \textit{``go outside and join the march for our lives''}).